magicblock-labs/NativeWebSocket/README.md

 ## How to Install

-Drag into Unity the 3 needed files:
+Drag into Unity the 4 needed files:

 - NativeWebSocket.dll
 - NativeWebSocket.jslib
 - websocket-sharp-latest.dll
+- NativeWebSocket.mm

-The files are available at the latest release: https://github.com/garbles-labs/NativeWebSocket/releases
+The files are available at the latest release: https://github.com/garbles-labs/NativeWebSocket/releases.

+NativeWebSocket.mm needs to placed in Plugins/iOS folder.

 ### WebGL